Ajith-Pandian/ReactNavigationUtils/README.md

-  /* props.navigation.state.params.classMethods will have all binded methods of SecondScreen */ /* getNestedObject(props,path)- helper method to extract nested classProps object if path is valid */ /* CLASS_PROPS is a type for  props.navigation.state.params.classMethods */
+  /* props.navigation.state.params.classMethods will have all binded methods of SecondScreen */ /* getNestedObject(props,path)- helper method to extract nested classProps object if path is valid */ /* CLASS_METHODS is a type for  props.navigation.state.params.classMethods */
   let classMethods = getNestedObject(props, CLASS_METHODS);
-  /* classProps will contain {handleBackPress: ƒ, handleBackClick: ƒ} */
+  /* classMethods will contain {handleBackPress: ƒ, handleBackClick: ƒ} */

   return (
     <View